listener-js/listener/docs/README.md

 hello.hello() // Calls bye.bye after execution
 ```

-The first argument to `listen` is the full identifier to match on, while the second argument is a list of individual identifiers to call once there is a match.
+The first argument to `listen` is the full identifier to match on, while the second argument is a list of individual identifiers to call once there is a match:

-## Connect listeners by identifier

-The `listen` function also accepts identifiers.

-Let's listen to the exact identifier from the [previous examples](#identifier-argument):

 ```ts
 import { listen } from "@listener-js/listener"